HE-Arc/webapp-server/README.md

 - _Lastname_ no particular usage
 - _Firstname_ becomes the username
+- _Email_ no particular usage
 - _Group_ no particular usage
-- _GitHub_ identifier to download the SSH public keys
+- _Github_ identifier to download the SSH public keys
 - _ImageX_ stores the information of which container to use
 - _TeamX_ will be the name of the virtual host and identify a container
 - _Comment_ no particular usage